jsattler/go-comdirect/comdirect/README.md

 `comdirect` CLI
 ===
-`comdirect` CLI tool lets you interact with your comdirect account, depot and documents.
+`comdirect` CLI tool lets you interact with your comdirect account, depot, documents and much more.

+The tool currently supports the following features

+* View account information
+  * IBAN
+  * Type (Giro, Tagesgeld etc.)
+  * Balances
+  * Transactions
+* View depot information
+  * Positions
+  * Transactions
+  * Absolute and relative previous day values
+* View and download postbox documents
+  * Supports pagination and filtering
+  * Supports single and bulk download
+* View aggregated balance information for all accounts and depots
+* Output in different formats including markdown, csv and json

 Install
 ---